StarsandPlanets99/agentic_hackathon_procode/02-Running-Agents.md

 ---

+Designing reliable multi-agent systems is a real-world engineering challenge.
+Coordination often breaks down so building effective agentic workflows is an iterative process of trial, observation, and refinement.

+Have fun exploring AutoGen!
+It’s a powerful platform for building smart, collaborative agents that can read, search, click, and reason across the web!🌐

 ### 💡 Creative Challenges (Optional Tasks)

 These extra tasks help you explore AutoGen’s flexibility and push the limits of your web agent: